Alizée Pace

 About Me

 Hi!
 I’m Alizée, a PhD student in Machine Learning and a fellow at the ETH AI Center in Zürich.
 I am lucky to work with Prof. Gunnar Rätsch and Prof. Bernhard Schölkopf.
 I am also part of the ELLIS PhD program.
-My main research goal is to develop ML solutions for clinical decision support and personalised treatment recommendation, with an interest for offline reinforcement learning, representation learning and causal inference.
+My main research goal is to develop ML solutions for decision support and treatment recommendation systems, with an interest for offline reinforcement learning, representation learning and causal inference.

 Before my PhD, I led a project on imitation learning for clinical decision-making with Prof. Mihaela van der Schaar at the University of Cambridge.
-My professional experience also includes medical device development for stroke treatment, sensor-assisted surgery and 3D-printed heart stents, as well as software engineering at CERN.
-In parallel, I studied Physics, Materials Science and Machine Learning at Cambridge, where I consistently ranked first in my year.
+My professional experience also includes medical device development and software engineering at CERN.
+I studied Physics, Materials Science and Machine Learning at Cambridge, where I consistently ranked first in my year.

 Interests